olmallet81/URT/README.md

     Data can then be exported from C++ to R or Python to validate the results returned by URT wrappers.

 - ### Exceptions
-*OLS* constructor will throw an exception if *x* and *y* do not have the same number of rows or if at least one of them is empty.
+*OLS* class constructor will throw an exception if *x* and *y* do not have the same number of rows or if at least one of them is empty.

 - ### Code example: